Semi-professional sports: United Kingdom

 There are several hundred semi-professional football teams at non-League level.
 The bottom division of the English Football League (the fourth tier of the English football league system) has traditionally been the cut-off point between professional ("full-time") and semi-professional ("part-time") in English football.
 However, many teams in the top non-League competition, the National League, have become "full-time" professional clubs in an effort to achieve League status.
 Many former League clubs also remain as fully professional teams following relegation to the lower leagues at least for as long as they retain a large enough average attendance to generate the income needed to pay the players.

-Women's football in England is semi-professional at the top levels, as finances depend on promotion and relegation both of parent male teams and of the female teams themselves.
-Full professionalism for women is still in the planning stages; top female players often depend on other sources of income (such as coaching and physical training), and many attend university or college while playing.
+Women's football in England is nominally semi-professional from the second tier downwards, although all teams competing in the top two leagues are currently professional.

 In Scottish football, semi-professional teams compete at all levels below the Scottish Premiership, with most teams below the second-level Scottish Championship being semi-professional.

 Historically, English rugby league and rugby union have had one full-time professional division, with semi-professional divisions at the next level down.
 The second tier of union, the RFU Championship, became fully professional beginning with the 2009–10 season.